dray19/LLM_Fastapi/README.md

 - The app allows users to import CSV datasets containing electricity forecasts, actual prices, and trading outcomes, and then analyze them in two complementary ways:
 	- 1.LLM-Driven Analysis
 	    - Users can ask natural-language questions about their data.
+	    - The system supports two Hugging Face LLM options:
+	        - Base model from Hugging Face (general-purpose, no extra training).
+	        - Updated model from Hugging Face that has been fine-tuned using company-specific data via LoRA (more accurate on internal terminology + workflows).
-	    - A Hugging Face Large Language Model (LLM) generates Python/Pandas code on the fly to perform custom analysis, aggregations, and transformations.
+	- The selected Hugging Face Large Language Model (LLM) generates Python/Pandas code on the fly to perform custom analysis, aggregations, and transformations.
 	- This enables flexible, ad-hoc exploration without writing code manually.
     - 2.Pre-Built Analytics Sections
 	    - Forecast / Training Analysis:
             - Pre-selected analyses focused on model training and prediction performance (e.g., distributions, feature behavior).